Gavin1937/discord-noticmd-bot/README.md

 ## Running

-To run the script, simply run following command after you setup the **config.json**
+To start the bot, simply run following command after you setup your **config.json**
 ```sh
 python discord_noticmd_bot.py
 ```
-After script outputting an online message, You can start sending message to fifo
+After the script outputting an online message, You can start sending message to fifo

 ## Testing

-After you setup the script & successfully run it.

-You can run following command to test it.
+To test the bot, you can run following command to let it send a greeting message.

 ```sh
 bash greeting.sh your_fifo_filename